 - In a small bowl, add all of the Greek salad ingredients.

-- Now whisk everything tougher until the oil begins to emulsify with the rest of the ingredients.
-Cover and refrigerate until rest to use.
+- Now whisk everything together until the oil begins to emulsify with the rest of the ingredients.
+Cover and refrigerate until ready to use.